mirage/mirage-www/tmpl/blog/irmin-1.0.md

 I am really happy to announce the release of Irmin 1.0, which fully supports MirageOS 3.0 and which brings a simpler and yet more expressive API.
-Irmin is library to design Git-like distributed databases, with built-in branching, snapshoting, reverting and auditing capabilities, and with which applications can create tailored mergeable datastructures to scale seamlessly.
-Applications built on top of Irmin include [Tezos][tezos] a distributed ledger, [Datakit][datakit] a distributed and reactive key-value store, or [cuekeeper][cuekeeper].
+Irmin is a library for designing Git-like distributed databases, with built-in branching, snapshoting, reverting and auditing capabilities.
+With Irmin, applications can create tailored mergeable datastructures to scale seamlessly.
+Applications built on top of Irmin include [Tezos][tezos], a distributed ledger, [Datakit][datakit], a distributed and reactive key-value store, and [cuekeeper][cuekeeper], a web-based GTD system.

 [tezos]:
 [datakit]:
 [cuekeeper]:

-The running example in that post will be an imaginary model for collecting distributed metrics (for instance to count network packets).
-In this model, every node has a unique ID, and use Irmin to store its name and counters.
+The running example in this post will be an imaginary model for collecting distributed metrics (for instance to count network packets).
+In this model, every node has a unique ID, and uses Irmin to store its name and counters.
 Every node is also a distributed collector and can sync with the metrics of other nodes at various points in time.
-Client can collect metrics for the network from any node.
+Clients can collect metrics for the network from any node.
 We want the metrics to be eventually consistent.
-In the following this posts will describe:
+This post will describe:

 - how to define the metrics as a mergeable data-structures;
 - how to create a new Irmin store with the metrics, the basic